-Having an Attorney at Arraignment - You have a constitutional right to have an attorney at your arraignment hearing.
-If you had not had time to hire a private attorney before arraignment then you will have a public defender who may assist you during arraignment.
+Having an Domestic Violence Attorney at Arraignment - You have a constitutional right to have a criminal defense attorney at your arraignment hearing.
+If you have not had time to hire a private domestic violence attorney before arraignment then you will have a public defender who may assist you during arraignment.
 Remember, the arraignment hearing is the first time that the judge gets his or her first impression of the case, the facts, the parties involved and his opinion of the defendant.
-It is important to make a good first impression and important to have an attorney protect you for high bail and unnecessary protection orders.
+It is important to make a good first impression and important to have a criminal attorney protect you for high bail and unnecessary protection orders.

 Calling 911 first does NOT make one a victim!